woltapp/wolt_modal_sheet/README.md

 - **Alert**: Used for critical information that requires immediate attention.
 - **Dialog**: Used for single user actions or to convey information related to changes in state (success, errors).
 - **Side Sheet**: Used to focus users' attention on a specific task while keeping the context visible.
-- **Bottom Sheet**: Used for additional options or actions.
+- **Bottom Sheet**: Used for additional options or actions, and can be used instead of a dialog in smaller screen sizes.
-- **Full Bottom Sheet**: Used to present content that requires full screen height.
+- **Full Bottom Sheet**: Used to present content that requires full screen height, and can be used instead of a side sheet in smaller screen sizes.

 ### Safe Areas
 The Modal Sheet supports safe areas for all compatible devices.
 See below the safe area considerations.